 If you don't have any prior experience or qualifications, you can gain the Advanced Diploma in Accounting through our AAT Foundation Certificate and Advanced Diploma combined course.

-The Advanced Diploma in Accounting (AQ2016 Syllabus) is worth 53 UCAS credits.
-It sits on the Qualifications and Credit Framework at Level 3, or Level 6 in the Scottish system.
+The Advanced Diploma in Accounting (AQ2016 Syllabus) sits on the Qualifications and Credit Framework at Level 3, or Level 6 in the Scottish system.

 This course has a Total Qualification Time (TQT) value of 520 hours.
 The TQT is a measure of how long it will take to complete a qualification and includes the Guided Learning Hours as well as any unsupervised learning and time spent on independent research.